buddyboss/buddyboss-platform/src/readme.txt

 * Registration - Fixed activation email not sending in multisite, in some servers
 * MemberPress + BuddyPress Integration - Fixed Name fields when registering to a member level
 * MemberPress + BuddyPress Integration - Added the 'Membership' links into profile dropdown
+* Compatibility - Improved support for plugins that 'Require bbPress' and 'Require BuddyPress'
 * Documentation - Forum Settings
 * Documentation - Activity Tabs
 * Documentation - Registration Confirm Email/Password